‘THE WHITE RAVEN’

 Take your stand and present your trick, end it swift I do implore.”

-My fury burned and flushed my face in my attempt to quell this rage.
+My fury burned and flushed my face in my attempt to quell my rage.

 Or so I think this dubious act is happening on the pineland stage.